sergioSEa/ND3_174_vertebrates2020/README.md

 Scripts from **Multiple origins of a frameshift insertion in a mitochondrial gene in birds and turtles** Sergio Andreu-Sanchez,, Wanjun Chen, Josefin Stiller, Guojie Zhang.

-All scripts here presented were written by S. Andreu-Sanchez.

 The scripts are divided in three parts:
 1. Preparation of the multiple sequence alignment file and table with infomation on position 174.
 This can be achieved by running **Prepare_dataset.sh**.
 This script is to be run using three sets of gbf files, one for Refseq records, other for the whole genbank and a third for records belonging to the B10K project.